ronin-rb/ronin-gen/README.md

   can be used to create new generators.
 * Provides {Ronin::Gen::DirGenerator}, a Thor based generator that can be used to create new directory generators.
-* Generators for creating new Ronin libraries, Overlays and Extensions.
+* Generators for creating new Ronin Repositories and Libraries.

 ## Synopsis